-If you want to learn more about the Aurebesh, how to use this website, and how to install Aurebesh on your own computer, keep reading.
+If you want to learn more about the Aurebesh, how to use this website, or how to install Aurebesh on your own computer, keep reading.
 Otherwise, jump right in by selecting an Aurebesh trainer from the menu: 'Read Aurebesh' and 'Write Aurebesh' will teach you to read and write in Aurebesh in no time.
 You can also use the translator to instantly transform any text to Aurebesh.

 Aurebesh is the Galactic version of the alphabet.
-Like the alphabet (Alpha + Beta, Greek), the name Aurebesh (Aurek + Besh) is a combination of its first two letters.
+Like the alphabet, an acronym of the Greek letters Alpha and Beta, the Aurebesh is named after its first two letters: Aurek and Besh.

 Aurebesh was a writing system used to transcribe Galactic Basic, one of the most used languages in the galaxy.

-Galactic Basic is the in-universe name for what we call the English language.
+Galactic Basic is the in-universe name for the English language.

 Aurebesh writing can be seen in the background in the movies, animated shows, video games and comics.
-It can be read on displays, holographic advertisements, uniforms and helmets and more- and is present in a lot of Expanded Universe material.
+It can be read on displays, holographic advertisements, uniforms, helmets et cetera.
 Being able to read Aurebesh allows you to immerse yourself even more in the galaxy far, far away.
-It's not hard to learn, because it's basically the Latin alphabet with different characters- save for a few additions.
+It's not hard to learn, because it's basically the Latin alphabet with different characters.

 As you can see, the Aurebesh has every letter we do, but with a different name and symbol.

-The only real difference is that the Aurebesh has a couple of digraphs (a combination of two letters representing one sound) that are written as one letter (called a ligature).
-For example, c + h ( C + H ) becomes the Cherek ( ch ).
+The only other difference is in Aurebesh, there are some digraphs (a combination of two letters representing one sound) that are written as one letter (called a ligature).
+For example, c + h ( C + H ) becomes Cherek ( ch ).

-In any case, the font that is used on this website automatically turns an 'h' after a 'c' into a 'cherek'.
+The font that is used on this website automatically creates ligatures.
+For example, an 'h' after a 'c' becomes a 'cherek'.
 Try typing 'c h' and then 'ch' in the following text field:

 This also works for ae, eo, kh, ng, oo, sh, th.

-The Aurebesh does not necessarily have capital letters- although some fonts will flip a letter horizontally to indicate a capital letter, so if you see a horizontally flipped letter in a piece of Aurebesh text, it's intended as a capital letter.
+The Aurebesh does not have capital letters.
+Some Aurebesh fonts will flip a letter horizontally to indicate a capital letter, so if you see a horizontally flipped letter in a piece of Aurebesh text, it's intended as a capital letter.

 To start learning, go to the Menu and choose Read.
 This is an Aurebesh trainer where you translate words from Aurebesh to English by typing them in a text field.
-If you want to start by learning one symbol at a time, choose 'First steps' from the categories bar on top.
+If you want to start by learning one symbol at a time, choose 'First steps' from the categories bar at the top.
 Simply type what you think is the correct translation and when you press Enter, it will tell you whether you were correct.
 Got it wrong?
 No problem!
 Try again until you get it right.
 You can always press ''Help'' to view a cheat sheet.

-Important: Do not use capital letters, it will think you are wrong!
+Important: Do not use any capital letters, the translator will think you typed it wrong!

-Another way to learn Aurebesh is by typing in Aurebesh!
+Another way to learn Aurebesh is by writing in Aurebesh!
 Go to 'Write' from the Menu.
-Here you have the same words, but this time you have to translate them to Aurebesh.
-After each word, the letters on the keyboard are shuffled so you will remember the actual letters rather than their location on the keyboard.
+Here you can choose the same categories, but this time you have to translate them to Aurebesh.
+After each word, the letters on the virtual keyboard are shuffled so that you will remember the actual letters rather than their location on the keyboard.

-Then, make sure that you place 'Reset.reg' in a place where you'll be able to find it back.
+3. Then, make sure that you place the file 'Reset.reg' in a location where you'll easily be able to find it, such as your desktop.

-Now double-click 'Aurebesh.reg' and select Yes.
+4. Now double-click 'Aurebesh.reg' and press Yes.
 Restart your computer, and Aurebesh should now be your system font.